ibanzajoe/bach.js/README.md

-# Bach.js is a modern starter framework
+# Bach.js is a modern starter framework using TypeScript stack

+“I play the notes as they are written, but it is God who makes the music.”, Bach

 <img src="https://d3fr1q02b1tb0i.cloudfront.net/wp-content/uploads/2017/11/06075602/Bach-bye-bye.jpg" width="300" />